fnagel/pluploadfe/Documentation/UsersManual/Configuration/Index.rst

          string

    Description
-         If FE user is logged-in create a subdirectory by username or any of these: uid, pid, realname,logindate
+         If FE user is logged-in create a subdirectory by username or any of these: uid, pid, name, logindate, ...

    Default
          ''